Alexa Ilacad: 2021–present: New projects, PBB, and KDLex

 In August, Star Magic toured in the United States as part of their 30th anniversary celebration, with Ilacad among its performers.
 The artists first performed in the Newport Performing Arts Theater, Resorts World Manila, followed by the US shows in Kings Theater, Brooklyn, The Warfield, San Francisco, and in the Saban Theatre, Beverly Hills.

 Through their fan's support, Ilacad and Estrada landed a billboard in South Korea as the pair won the Best International Artist at IdolPick's 82nd Electronic Signboard Event, and again the following month at its 83rd Electronic Signboard Event.

 In November, the Philippine Educational Theater Association (PETA) included Ilacad and Estrada as its members and selected them as lead actors in PETA's return to producing original Filipino musicals through musical play Walang Aray (No Pain), a take on Severino Reyes' 1898 classic zarzuela Walang Sugat (No Wound).
 The play opened on February 17 and ran until May 14, 2023.

 In 2024, Ilacad was announced as a host for Pinoy Big Brother: Gen 11, where she was given the moniker of "Ang Gen Z Bestie ni Kuya".
 She would later reprise the said role for the two Celebrity Collab seasons.

 In 2025, Ilacad was revealed to be a contender for the fourth season of Your Face Sounds Familiar.
+Despite finishing the season with the highest amount of points (271), she finished the season as the first runner-up with a final score of 93.5%, trailing behind the duo of JM Dela Cerna and Marielle Montellano, also known as JMielle by a slim margin of 0.5% points.

+In May 2026, Ilacad confirms that she and Estrada decided to part ways as a loveteam and the decision was mutual.